evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 * `clientID` is a unique identifier for the request (or client), which may or may not have become invalid by the time you see the event
 * `message` is a buffer containing the payload data in an event-specific format (encoded as a `string` value; can be the empty string)

-You'll have to make sure the message payload is interpreted correctly based on the event that you wish to handle, and check that the request or client identified by the `clientID` is still valid when you actually process the event (the other end might have disconncted).
+You'll have to make sure the message payload is interpreted correctly based on the event that you wish to handle, and check that the request or client identified by the `clientID` is still valid when you actually process the event (as the other end might have disconncted).

 <Struct name="WebServerMessage">
 <Member name="eventTypeID" type="number"/>